SimpleChainFans/document/en/31_mining.md

-Mining is a way to obtain sipc and also a link to participate in the bottom layer of Simplechain ecology.
+Mining is a way to obtain SIMPLE and also a link to participate in the bottom layer of Simplechain ecology.
 Currently, there are 3 mining pools that support Simplechain mining.
 They are:

 [Matpool](https://matpool.io)